- Individual Therapy

 Individual therapy occurs at least twice weekly, or more often if indicated, with a master’s level or licensed clinician.
 Clinicians most often utilize a behavioral and cognitive behavioral approach.
 Emphasis is placed on teaching the child/adolescent age appropriate coping skills and then in assisting the adolescent in applying the skills learned, first in the milieu environment, and then in the community during facility sponsored outings and ultimately transitional passes with family members.
 All therapeutic approaches are geared toward assisting the child/adolescent to function in a less restrictive environment.
-For children presenting with past trauma, the evidenced based treatment modality of Trauma Focused Cognitive Behavioral Therapy (TF-CBT) is most often utilized.
+For adolescents presenting with past trauma, the evidenced based treatment modality of Trauma Focused Cognitive Behavioral Therapy (TF-CBT) is most often utilized.
 We also offer family therapy and other programming to involve family members.

 - Anger Management